ramdeoshubham/macros/README.md

 ### How to use

-Just download macros.h and include it to the top.
+Just download macros.h from [here](https://github.com/ramdeoshubham/macros/archive/master.zip) and include it to the top.

 ```C
 #include "macro.h"